zyayoung/MovableBridge/README.md

 ### Programming

+The main logic is that we keep the bridge lowered unless there is a ship waiting below and there is no car on the bridge.

 We designed the program to be an automaton: it saves some states (flags) and update these states due to the readings from the sensors and take action due to the states.
 The main loop will be executed 10 times per second and will not be blocked unless the bridge is raising or lowering.
 By doing so, we can deal with unprecise readings from the ultrasonic sensors and behave correctly regardless of the sequence of testing.

-The main logic is that we keep the bridge lowered unless there is a ship waiting below and there is no car on the bridge.

-For example, we use a "ultrasonic sensor current state" to indicate whether the ultrasonic sensor have detected a ship.
+For example, we use an "ultrasonic sensor current state" to indicate whether the ultrasonic sensor has detected a ship.

-To update this state, we use another state to indicate the time the indication from the ultrasonic sensor remain the same.
-When it remain for 1s, the "ultrasonic sensor current state" will be updated.
+To update this state, we use another state to indicate the time the indication from the ultrasonic sensor remains the same.
+When it remains for 1s, the "ultrasonic sensor current state" will be updated.

 To use this state, if the state is true (which means that there is a ship waiting below) and there is no car on the bridge (which is another state), then the bridge will be raised.

-Furthermore,
+### Cable Connection

+In out project, we use varnished wire.

 ## Group members